 The UN System’s journey towards climate neutrality began on 5 June 2007, when then UN Secretary-General Ban Ki-moon publicly called on all UN agencies, funds and programmes to ‘go green’ and become climate neutral.
 Many important steps were taken across the UN system from 2007 to 2019.
 For more on the history of “greening the UN” see more here.

-In 2019, under the leadership of Secretary-General Antonio Guterres, the UN’s Chief Executives Board for Coordination endorsed the first Strategy for Sustainability Management in the UN system, which covers the years 2020-2030.
+In 2019, under the leadership of Secretary-General Antonio Guterres, the UN’s Chief Executives Board for Coordination endorsed the first Strategy for Sustainability Management in the United Nations system 2020-2030.